GSG-CA/Node-Shell-Workshop/README.md

 **Maintainer**: [@bradreeder](https://github.com/bradreeder)

+Before We start we will take a look at [Cron Jobs](./LESSON0.md) That might help us in shell scripting.
 # Node Shell Workshop

 A tutorial that takes you through the basics of doing shell scripting with node.js.
 It culminates in a project using the lessons learned to build a small command-line tool.